The Ronettes: Rise to prominence with Phil Spector

-British tour, "Breakin' Up", and "Do I Love You?"

 In January 1964, the Ronettes left for their first tour of the UK, where they made a strong impact from the very beginning.
 "We must have been quite a sight in the Heathrow waiting room," Ronnie Spector later recalled, "three black American girls sitting with their legs all crossed the same way, our three identical, enormous hairdos piled a foot or so over our heads.
 When our young chaperon finally showed up, he was all smiles."

 On their first night in the UK, the women attended a party at Tony Hall's house where they met the Beatles.
 After meeting, Ronnie and John Lennon quickly became friends and Estelle dated George Harrison.
 But for Ronnie, one of the biggest thrills was meeting Keith Richards of the Rolling Stones, who were the opening act for the Ronettes on their UK tour.
 The feeling was mutually shared by Richards, who wrote of his relationship with Ronnie: "The first time I ever went to heaven was when I awoke with Ronnie (later Spector!)
 Bennett asleep with a smile on her face.
 We were kids.
 It doesn't get any better than that."

 When the women returned home from their British tour, they went right back into the studio to record "Keep on Dancing" and "Girls Can Tell", two songs written by Jeff Barry, Ellie Greenwich and Phil Spector.
 The group's recording of "Keep on Dancing" is notable because it features Ronnie and Nedra singing in unison, but Spector refused to release the single.
-Around this time, The Crystals also recorded a version of "Girls Can Tell", which also went unreleased.
+Around this time, the Crystals also recorded a version of "Girls Can Tell", which also went unreleased.